Here’s a quick and easy dinner that is perfect to whip up during busy weeknights: Orange Teriyaki Pork Stir Fry.

 - 1 cup sliced red and yellow bell peppers

 - 3 to 4 cups hot cooked rice

-- oranges from two 11-ounce cans mandarin oranges in light syrup (save the syrup!)
+- oranges from the two 11 ounce cans mandarin oranges in light syrup (syrup used in the sauce)

-- Assemble: Divide the rice between 4 bowls.
+- Divide the rice between 4 bowls.
 Top with pork and vegetable mixture.
-Divide oranges between the bowls.
-Drizzle extra sauce on top.
+Divide oranges between the bowls and drizzle extra sauce on top.
 Serve immediately.

 Here are a few more stir fry recipes you might enjoy:

 - Better-Than-Takeout Beef & Broccoli Stir Fry by Barefeet in the Kitchen

 - Lemon Stir Fried Sugar Snap Peas by Recipe Girl

 - Spicy Garlic Pork Stir Fry by Nutmeg Nanny